 Apart from protecting you from osteoporosis and kidney stones, removal of an overactive parathyroid gland, referred to as a parathyroidectomy, may improve energy levels and muscle strength, reduce general aches and pains, and improve cognitive function such as memory, concentration and clarity of thinking.
 These are non-specific symptoms which can be due to other factors in your life, so there is no guarantee of a noticeable change, but many patients report a definite improvement in quality of life after treatment.

 Pre-operative localisation studies

 Sometimes two or more parathyroid glands are abnormal, but in 90% of cases, only one of the four parathyroids is overactive.
-We can often identify which one is the dysfunctional gland by performing a parathyroid nuclear scan, known as a Sestamibi scan, and a neck ultrasound, or a 4D CT (Four dimensional CT scan).
+We can often identify which one is the dysfunctional gland by performing a parathyroid nuclear scan, known as a Sestamibi scan, a neck ultrasound, or a 4D CT (Four dimensional CT scan).
 However, about 20% of the time the tests are “negative” or unhelpful.
 If the scans do not reveal the problematic parathyroid gland, surgery is still recommended, but a bilateral (four gland) exploration is required, and the expected cure rate remains over 95%.

 - Minimally invasive (targeted) parathyroidectomy

 This method is used when the localisation studies indicate which one of the four parathyroid glands has become enlarged and overactive.
 A small incision is made, the dysfunctional gland is removed, and the others are not disturbed.
 The cure rate under these circumstances is over 95%.

 When it is not known which gland is abnormal, all four glands are located and inspected, with all large ones being removed, which in most cases will only be one or two of them.
 This generally requires a slightly longer surgical incision but is still very cosmetically acceptable in the vast majority of cases.